Total Joint Education

 "It's A Joint Effort"

-Before joint replacement surgery, patients are offered pre-surgery education where they receive information and meet with nurses from the Outpatient Care Center, Operating Room and Surgical Unit, and representatives from physical therapy, dietary, social services and Genesis Home Medical Equipment.
-Attend a class today.
+Before joint replacement surgery, patients are offered pre-surgery education where they receive information and meet with nurses, occupational therapists and physical therapists.

 The team who will help you during your stay includes: